hincz-lab/motion-blur-microscopy/README.md

     - tensorflow 2.10.0
     - scipy 1.9.3
     - scikit-image 0.18.1

-    *Note for reader: We encountered issues in this code with multiple instances of libiomp5.dll in our virtual environment, be careful of this issue if your kernel dies for seemingly no reason.

 * [Count Cells](/Analysis_Material/Count_Cells/) This sub-directory will have two relevant scripts.
 One of the scripts can be used to count cells for input MBM images or MBM frames using a size threshold.
 The second script can be used to count cells for input MBM images or MBM frames using a phase 2 classification network.